bertinatto/blog/content/post/clone_like_behaviour_in_golang.md

 I wondered how [Moby](https://github.com/moby/moby) addresses this issue, so looking at its codebase I found the `reexec` package that does exactly what I wanted.

-The solution is very interesting.
-First, to call itself a process could simple execute `/proc/self/exe`, which is a in-memory representation of the process.
-Because of that, it's OK to overwrite the command's arguments, including `os.Args[0]`.
-No harm will be made, as the executable is not read from the disk.
+The solution used by this package is very interesting.
+First, to call itself a process could simply execute `/proc/self/exe`, which, according to `proc(5)`, is a symbolic link to the actual executed command.
+Then, we could ovewrite the command's argument `os.Args[0]` in order to signal the resulting process that it's a child.

 With that in mind, it's possible to re-execute a Go program by doing: